-Here's the updated version of Goal 1: Exemplary Core Programs: ALL students receive a top-quality education through exemplary teaching, effective instructional materials/textbooks, and excellent facilities.
+Here's the updated version of Goal 1: Exemplary Core Programs:

+ALL students receive a top-quality education through exemplary teaching, effective instructional materials/textbooks, and excellent facilities.
 With these core services, every student in RSD receives a high-caliber education, equipping them to master grade-level standards and prepare for success in high school, college, and their future careers.

 To counteract the declining performance in math and science standardized assessments, we are committed to bolstering support for our educators.
 We will sustain our efforts in providing comprehensive math professional development sessions and collaboration to empower teachers with enhanced instructional strategies and resources.
-(Goal 2, Action 3)

 Moreover, to better track and respond to science outcomes, we will introduce improved progress monitoring measures by implementing and rigorously analyzing the new science CAASPP interim assessments.
 These assessments will offer valuable insights into student proficiency levels and guide targeted interventions to address areas of weakness.
-(Goal 1, Action 4)

 Furthermore, recognizing that our science curriculum is still relatively new, we understand the importance of ongoing teacher development.
 Therefore, we will continue to facilitate opportunities for teachers to deepen their understanding of lesson plans and learning activities, ensuring they are equipped to deliver engaging and effective instruction in science education.
-(Goal 2, Action 12)

 ELD professional development has been a significant outcome of our district's involvement in the Engaging CA English Learners through the Arts (ECELA) grant.
-As we move forward, we are committed to maintaining a steadfast focus on integrated and designated English Language Development (ELD) through professional development, building upon the foundation laid by ECELA.
-These sessions will encompass a range of strategies and tools to strengthen integrated and designated ELD approaches.
+As we move forward, we are committed to maintaining a steadfast focus on integrated and designated English Language Development (ELD), building upon the foundation laid by ECELA.
 In the upcoming year, we will continue to prioritize ELD through ongoing professional development initiatives.
-(Goal 2, Action 5)